Y tu mamá también: Cast

 Cuarón did not want to cast Luna for the role of Tenoch because he was a teen idol and telenovela star in Mexico.
 García Bernal convinced Cuarón to hire Luna because their friendship would make the performance of their characters' friendship much easier.
 Cuarón ultimately hired Luna because he became convinced that their bond would produce a natural and honest performance.

 Production

 Development

 After working on Great Expectations and A Little Princess, Alfonso Cuarón envisioned a film that was not influenced by production techniques used in Hollywood cinema.
 Cuarón wanted to reject commercial production techniques he had used in his previous films, like dollies, close-ups, and dissolves.
 Instead he embraced a documentary-realist style of filmmaking for Y tu mamá también.
 Before making the film, Cuarón had worked for some time in Hollywood, prior to return to his roots in Mexican cinema.
 In an interview, Cuarón said: "I wanted to make the film I was going to make before I went to film school, ...a film in Spanish, and a road movie involving a journey to the beach."

-Additionally, Cuarón has cited Adieu Philippine, a 1962 French New Wave film, as a crucial inspiration for Y tu mamá también.
-Overlaps include a road trip featuring a love triangle, wide shots of a car curving down a road, an omniscient narrator, and a character dancing while staring into the camera.